mbatc/atLib/README.md

 ## Licensing

-Everything in this repository including 3rd Party libraries are License under the following:
+All source code in this repository including 3rd Party libraries are License under the following:

 ### The MIT License